Technology can be clever. It can be cool. It can be creative. But to truly make a difference, we must use technology for good.

 Tamer is the CEO of Mimitec – a UK digital mental health company that has recently received Innovate UK government funding for innovation.
 He's been independently named as one of the top 18 global influencers shaping digital health and has appeared on many media platforms including Forbes and Sky News.

 Tamer's passion is entrepreneurship and innovation.
 He's fascinated by what drives the human mind and is on a mission to make the world a better place using meaningful technologies that make a significant impact on peoples' lives.
-Tamer founded Mimitec in memory of a dear friend, and shares that story with us at WXG 7.
+Tamer founded Mimitec after a series of mood-disorder episodes had a profound effect on a dear friend.